Bijoy Kumar Hrangkhawl: Political career

 After signing the TNV Accord in 1988, Bijoy Hrangkhawl joined mainstream politics with The Indigenous Nationalist Party of Twipra (INPT).
-He oversaw the implementation of the agreement like the reservervation of three more seats for the Indigenous people in Tripura Assembly.
+He oversaw the implementation of the agreement and the reservation of three more seats for the Indigenous Tiprasa people in the Tripura Assembly.

 Bijoy Kumar Hrangkhwal inaugurating the photo exhibition stall on Bharat Nirman and Development initiative in North East, organised by DAVP, at Manughat, Dhalai district, Tripura.

-In 1998 Tripura Assembly Election, Bijoy Kumar Hrangkhawl contested from Kulai constituency and became a Member of Legislative Assembly.
-He contested the state election as an Independent candidate.

-Hrangkhawl went on to contest two more election which is 2003 and 2008 Tripura Assembly Election and winning both of these elections.
+Following the 1998 Tripura Legislative Assembly Election, Bijoy Kumar Hrangkhawl became a Member of Legislative Assembly from the Kulai constituency as an Independent candidate.
+Hrangkhawl went on to contest two more elections in 2003 and 2008, both of which he won.